-We expect to utilize a variety of types of collaboration, distribution, and other marketing arrangements with third parties to commercialize KIO-101, KIO-201, and KIO-301 in markets outside the U.S. We also may enter into arrangements with third parties to perform these services in the U.S. if we do not establish our own sales, marketing, and distribution capabilities in the U.S., or if we determine that such third-party arrangements are otherwise beneficial.
+We expect to utilize a variety of types of collaboration, distribution, and other marketing arrangements with third parties to commercialize KIO-104 and KIO-301 in markets outside the U.S. We also may enter into arrangements with third parties to perform these services in the U.S. if we do not establish our own sales, marketing, and distribution capabilities in the U.S., or if we determine that such third-party arrangements are otherwise beneficial.
+On January 25, 2024, we entered into an agreement with TOI relating to KIO-301, which grants TOI global rights (except for certain countries in Asia) to co-develop and co-commercialize KIO-301 in ophthalmology.
 We also may seek third-party collaborators for development and commercialization of other product candidates.
 Our likely collaborators for any sales, marketing, distribution, development, licensing, or broader collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, and biotechnology companies.
 Our ability to generate revenues from these arrangements will depend on our collaborators' abilities and efforts to successfully perform the functions assigned to them in these arrangements.